rafaelmaranon/waymo-triage/README.md

 # AV Triage

-**Find the right scenarios to label.** Browse 150+ scored autonomous vehicle scenarios, preview in 3D LiDAR, and send to [Encord](https://encord.com) for labeling — with pre-drawn 3D cuboid predictions.
+**Find the right scenarios to label.** Built on EgoLens 3D perception engine.
+Browse 150+ scored autonomous vehicle scenarios, preview in 3D LiDAR, and send to [Encord](https://encord.com) for labeling — with pre-drawn 3D cuboid predictions.

 Built for AV teams that need to prioritize which driving scenarios to annotate first.